 Common injuries sustained in side-impact collisions include severe contusions, broken bones, chest injuries, abdominal injuries, spine injuries and traumatic brain injuries (TBIs).
 TBIs are often the result of impact damage to the brain inside the skulls.
 They can result in serious symptoms like nausea, vomiting, headaches, dizziness, strokes, comas, or even death.

 By their nature, side impact collisions are most likely to occur at intersections.
 Side impact collisions are often caused by speeding or distracted driving (texting, eating), which can result in the driver’s failure to observe a stop sign or traffic signal.
 Another common cause of these accidents is drunk driving.
 Driving under the influence results in slowed reaction times and poor vision that make a side impact collision more likely to occur.

 Depending on the circumstances and timing of the accident, the driver at fault could be the one that is broadsided or the one that did the broadsiding.
 Many side impact collision lawsuits will turn on the fact-finding issue of which driver had the green light at the intersection.
 If you or one of your loved ones has been injured in a side impact traffic accident, contact an Aurora traffic accident attorney today.
-The lawyers at Woodruff Johnson & Evans are here to help you fight for the full compensation that you deserve.
+The lawyers at Woodruff Johnson & Evans Law Offices are here to help you fight for the full compensation that you deserve.